mxhulab/cryopros/README.md

 ## Preparation of CUDA Environment

-Here's a clearer version for your GitHub README:

 ### Creating and activating a Conda virtual environment

 First, create a Conda virtual environment named `CRYOPROS_ENV` with Python 3.10 by running the following command: